Catherine E. Stavely, Esq.

 Elena Sallitto, Esq.

-Principal with Stavely and Sallitto Elder Law, LLC, Ms. Sallitto focuses her practice exclusively on elder law, providing counsel on Medicaid planning, nursing home involuntary discharge issues, nursing home and assisted living quality of care concerns, guardianship, financial exploitation, powers of attorney, as well as wills, trusts and probate.
-Ms. Sallitto is committed to zealously advocating for those with diminished capacity.
+Ms. Sallitto is a principal with Stavely & Sallitto Elder Law, LLC, in Annapolis, where she focuses herpractice exclusively on elder law.
+She routinely provides counsel on long-term care planning, Medicaid planning, nursing home involuntary discharge issues, nursing home and assisted living quality of care concerns; guardianship ; financial exploitation; powers of attorney; special needs planning as well as wills, trusts and probate.

 Dalia Alezra graduated in 2021 from University of Baltimore with the hopes of practicing criminal law but quickly found her passion in Elder Law and protecting vulnerable communities.
 She joined our firm in July 2021.